Evavives/evavives.github.io/_posts/2026-01-14-dataprivacy.md

   - storage
   - social media
 ---
-# A Note on Data Privacy & Storage 🛡️

 This is a slightly unusual post, that has been close to my heart for a long time.